rabbitmq/rabbitmq-peer-discovery-consul/README.md

 # RabbitMQ Peer Discovery Consul

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_web_stomp_examples](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_web_stomp_examples).
+All issues have been transferred.

+## Introduction

 This is a Consul-based implementation of RabbitMQ [peer discovery interface](https://www.rabbitmq.com/blog/2018/02/12/peer-discovery-subsystem-in-rabbitmq-3-7/)
 (new in 3.7.0, previously available in the [rabbitmq-autocluster plugin](https://github.com/rabbitmq/rabbitmq-autocluster) by Gavin Roy).